Declan Mulkeen (strategicabm) - Okay, so today I'm joined by Nick Bennett, Director of Field Marketing at Logz. Nick, thanks for joining us today.

 However, our customer base still grew through the roof and we do a lot through our free trial app.
 We convert a lot of our users from the free app to a paid conversion.
 And that's honestly how we've grown and then basically upsell from there.

-One thing that you mentioned actually in the post was that one of the reasons behind starting an ABM programme was you were looking to prioritize where you're spending your time.
-So can you tell us a little bit more about the thinking behind the ABM programme?
+One thing that you mentioned actually in the post was that one of the reasons behind starting an ABM program was you were looking to prioritize where you're spending your time.
+So can you tell us a little bit more about the thinking behind the ABM program?

 Nick (Logz) - Yeah, absolutely, so, you know, it's interesting, the industry that we sell to - developers and engineers - I've actually never marketed to this industry before.
 It's completely new to me.
 But the one thing that I found out very quickly within the first week of being here is engineers and developers hate talking to Marketing and Sales people.
 And so, you know, they would rather be fed the information, play around with it, and if it's something that they think provides value to them and their company, then that's how you convert it.